 - Currently the process for administering study leave approval and payments for Severn Postgraduate Medical Education Team Trainees is through the Postgraduate Medical Education Study Leave Team Local Office arrangements

-The Study Leave Guidance sheet (Appendix 7) has been adapted to support a more robust process and eliminate any gaps when submitting claims for reimbursement, which we understand is a primary issue.
+- The Study Leave Guidance sheet (Appendix 7) has been adapted to support a more robust process and eliminate any gaps when submitting claims for reimbursement.

-We will continue to review the integrity of this process to ensure it is providing both you and HEE with what is needed in order to process the study leave claims and payments whilst we wait for a permanent solution.
+- We will continue to review the integrity of this process to ensure it is providing both you and HEE with what is needed in order to process the study leave claims and payments.
 We are also discussing the possibilities of the Trusts managing study leave in the near future and will keep you posted.

 - By not completing an application form we will need to know what category of event it is and will ask you to indicate if the course is CATEGORY 1, 2 or 3.

-- When you process your claim for payment, we will send an email confirmation of receipt within 5 days (this doesn’t happen currently).
-If you do not receive this please contact us SevPsychiatry.firstname.lastname@example.org Subject Heading: Issue with submitting claim for payment.
+- When we process your claim for payment, we will send an email confirmation of receipt within 5 days.
+If you do not receive this please contact us SevPsychiatry.email@example.com Subject Heading: Issue with submitting claim for payment.
 If, however, you experience any issues when submitting your claim for payment please contact us immediately.
-SevPsychiatry.email@example.com.
+SevPsychiatry.firstname.lastname@example.org.
 Subject Heading: Issue with submitting claim for payment.
 We can then look into it and take steps to resolve the issue.

 - As a fail safe to the point above HEE will monitor the system and check the expected course dates; If HEE have not received a request from you for payment within 4 weeks of having attended the event, HEE will contact you.
 This will not only close the potential gap and delay in reimbursing you, it also ensures that if you are experiencing any difficulties we are aware sooner and it helps to ensure that the payment request is received within the 3 months deadline.